ViktoriiaSher/ES_sample/EmilieScientific/README.md

 # Intro

-This is an automated testing excercise for Emilie Scientific.
+This is an automated testing excercise.
 I focused on front-end testing only.
 1. The “application” under test is the google form at https://forms.gle/4U478yAnzxMeXrdp8
 2. Create an automated test suite that validates and exercises the user stories listed below.
 3. Tests can use the language / test runner / framework of your choice.
 Use of a BDD framework